mountainviewsmartcontracts/mozdm-design/docs/index.md

-# Issue Market Design
+# MVSC Issue Market

-Issue Market is a MVSC project to explore the use of Blockchain, Incentive Algorithms and Prediction Markets as tooling for Community Managed Software.
+Issue Market is a Mountain View Smart Contracts (MVSC) project to explore the use of Blockchain, Incentive Algorithms and Prediction Markets as tooling for Community Managed Software.

 This site has use-cases and wireframes for areas where we want to examine & discuss design ideas.